Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Evaluation Overview

 \item [\rques{2}:] Do lower arousal levels and a more neutral emotional valence lead to a decreased duration of engagement with a social media feed?

 \end{itemize}

-We chose social media as the context for this evaluation, as it is among the most widely used services on the Internet \cite{datareportal__we_are_social__meltwater_most_2023} and is commonly associated with high arousal, polar valence emotional states \cite{mauri_why_2011,de_vries_social_2018}.
+We choose social media as the context for this evaluation, as it is among the most widely used services on the Internet \cite{datareportal__we_are_social__meltwater_most_2023} and is commonly linked to high arousal and polarized emotional valence \cite{mauri_why_2011,de_vries_social_2018}.

-To address our research questions, we first perform a technical evaluation to assess if approaches satisfy our \crit{} in a technical sense.
-Subsequently, we conducted two user studies.
-In the first study, we assess whether our image adaptation methods can successfully reduce emotional arousal and neutralize valence in viewers while maintaining a high level of perceived image quality.
-In the second study, we investigate whether these emotional alterations lead to a reduced duration of engagement with a social media feed.
-Both user studies were preregistered on OSF \cite{gebhardt2024effect}.
+To address our research questions, we first evaluate whether our approach satisfies the defined \crit{} from a technical perspective.
+We then conduct two empirical studies to assess their perceptual and behavioral effects: one examining changes in perceived arousal, valence, and visual quality, and a second evaluating their association with social media usage duration.
+Both behavioral studies were preregistered on OSF \cite{gebhardt2024effect, gebhardt2025imageadaptations}.